 Elected offices of the City of Hyattsville include the Mayor and 10 Council Members.
 The City is divided into five Wards with two Council Members representing each Ward.
 The Mayor and Council Members are elected to four-year terms.
-The last City-wide election took place on Tuesday, May 11, 2021.
+The next City-wide election will take place on Tuesday, May 9, 2023.

 Most Hyattsville Residents are eligible to register to vote in City elections using the Maryland State Voter Registration Form.
 If you are already a registered voter with the State of Maryland you do not need to re-register for City elections.

 16- and 17 year-olds who will be eligible to vote in County, State, and Federal elections at age 18 should use the Maryland State Voter Registration Form.
 Maryland allows 16 year-olds to pre-register to vote using this form.

 Forms must be submitted according to State guidelines Download:

 Hyattsville residents who are not U.S. citizens, or do not wish to register with the State, may use the Hyattsville City Voter Registration Form.
 Forms must be submitted to the City of Hyattsville.
 Download:

 Paper copies of the forms are available per request by calling 301-985-5001 or emailing firstname.lastname@example.org.

 It's so easy to vote in Hyattsville, there's no excuse!
 Find City staff and members of the Board of Supervisors of Elections at our upcoming "No Excuses" tour dates to ask questions and get registered to vote!

 - March 11: Voter Registration at the Hyattsville Branch Library, 6530 Adelphi Road, 10 a.m. - 12 p.m.